lzydaphne/erc20_MyToken/README.md

 # erc20_MyToken
-A Quick Way to create my own token!
+A Quick Way to create my own token with Openzepplelin!